 Cayenne Double Chocolate Chunk Cookies

 If it was possible to high five Mother Nature, I’d throw a big one up top to her.
 It seems she finally got her meds right, and knows that spring is here which means sunshine and warmer weather.
-It’s amazing what a heavy dose of Vitamin D can do for your mental health.
-The good people of Boston are out on the streets again in normal amounts of clothing, instead of the sleeping bags we had to convert into jackets to survive this winter’s polar vortex.
+It’s amazing what a heavy dose of vitamin d can do for your mental health.

 During the last snowstorm we had in March, my friend Caitlin and I had just had it with the winter, so we booked a trip to Mexico, which we took last week.
 My regularly albino skin now has a healthy glow, and we spent 5 days in 90 degree weather on a beach in Cancun far far away from my work laptop.
 I did a whole lot of this for 5 days straight: